 Cranberry Oat Scones are perfect on chilly mornings, as their texture is hearty

 due to the addition of rolled oats.
 There are no eggs in this

 scone recipe and instead of milk, I've used buttermilk, which gives the scones

 a more bread-like texture.
 I've also flavored the scones with orange zest

 and dried cranberries, but you could use dried cherries, raisins, or currants.

 If you are not familiar with buttermilk, it has a nice thick creamy texture with a rich

 tangy buttery taste that makes baked goods tender.
 It is now

-cider vinegar, or lemon juice to 1 cup of milk.
-Let stand 5 to 10
+cider vinegar, or lemon juice to 1 cup (240 ml) of milk.
+Let stand about 10

-minutes before using.
-You can also use buttermilk powder.
+minutes at room temperature before using.
+Another alternative is to use buttermilk powder.

 that is rich and flavorful and comes in many forms.
 Very popular